mbaraa/mbaraa.com/files/blogs/setup-ftp-server-as-a-home-nas.md

 sshfs 16.0.0.2:/home/baraa/disks/disk2 ~/lilnas/disk2/
 ```

-And it will login using the username `baraa` on the server, since it's the current active user on my computer.
+And it will log in using the username `baraa` on the server, since it's the current active user on my computer.